 But even when we don’t walk by the Spirit, He is the very one who convicts us that things are not in proper order in our lives.

-God promises that if we are willing to admit that we have been walking our own way and ask for His forgiveness and cleansing, He will empower us through His Spirit to live above ourselves and live the abundant life for which He has created us.
+God promises that if we admit we’ve been walking our own way and ask for His forgiveness and cleansing, He will empower us through His Spirit to live above ourselves and embrace the abundant life for which He has created us.

-Question: Am I actively depending on the Holy Spirit to guide me in God’s ways so I don’t get wrapped up in myself?
-If not, am I willing to confess to God that His ways are better than mine, and that I need the Spirit’s guidance to live above the fray?
+Question: Am I actively depending on the Holy Spirit to guide me in living out the fruit of the Spirit?
+If not, am I willing to confess to God that His ways are better than mine, and that I need the Spirit’s guidance to choose His ways instead of my own?

 Copyright © 2008 by FamilyLife.
 All rights reserved.